jtonyortiz/jtonyortiz/README.md

     </table>
 </details>

-- 🔭 I’m currently working on: Updateing Repos (Ongoing), Embedded Development
-- 🌱 I’m currently learning: Systems Programming with Rust, C++
-- 👯 I’m looking to collaborate on: Open-Source Projects
-- 🤔 I’m looking for help with: Networking with other Developers
-- 💬 Ask me about: Experience & Mentorship
-- 📫 How to reach me: jamesaortiz75@gmail.com - You can also find me on [LinkedIn](https://www.linkedin.com/in/jamesaortiz/)
-- 😄 Pronouns: He/Him

 <!--
 **jtonyortiz/jtonyortiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->